anilzen/QTHub/content/event/symposium-2026/index.md

 # Travel Scholarships

 Early-career researchers will be able to apply for travel grants sponsored by [Normal Computing](https://www.normalcomputing.com/).
-Check back later for details.

 ---